Alphonse Mucha: Move to Prague and The Slav Epic (1910–1928)

 While living in Paris Mucha had imagined the series as "light shining into the souls of all people with its clear ideals and burning warnings."
 To prepare the project he traveled to all the Slavic countries, from Russia and Poland to the Balkans, making sketches and taking photographs.
 He used costumed models and still and motion picture cameras to set the scenes, often encouraging the models to create their own poses.
 He used egg tempera paint, which, according to his research, was quicker-drying and more luminous, and would last longer.

 He created the twenty canvases between 1912 and 1926.
 He worked throughout the First World War, when the Austrian Empire was at war with France, despite wartime restrictions, which made canvas hard to obtain.
 He continued his work after the war ended, when the new Czechoslovak Republic was created.
 The cycle was completed in 1928 in time for the tenth anniversary of the proclamation of the Czechoslovak Republic.

 Under the conditions of his contract he donated his work to the city of Prague in 1928.
 The Slav Epic was shown in Prague twice in his lifetime, in 1919 and 1928.
 After 1928 it was rolled up and put into storage.

 From 1963 until 2012 the series was on display in the chateau in Moravský Krumlov in the South Moravian Region in the Czech Republic.
 In 2012 the series was put on display at the National Gallery's Veletržní Palace in Prague.
 In 2021 it was announced that a new, permanent home would be found for the paintings in central Prague, to be completed in 2026.
+In 2025, it was decided the loan to Moravsky Krumlov would be extended for five years until 2031.